shahrouz4/Coursera_Capstone/README.md

 # Coursera_Capstone

-With the current Coronvirus pandemic worldwide, Washington DC area, one of the most important metropolitan areas in the world is in danger too.
-With a high population density, it is important that the are is ready to fight this virus.
-This program will get the names of major counties/cities in the DMV area from a Wikipedia page and will get the number of hospitals / emergency rooms / urgent cares to determine which city is most prepared to fight this pandemic.
+A Supermarket chain is planning to expand operations in the state of Virginia.
+They want to start off by opening a very successful branch, therefore it is of utmost importance that they choose their initial location wisely.
+This script will rank the counties in Virginia based on their population, household income, and number of existing supermarkets in the region.

-The question answered by this program is "Which cities / counties in DMV is most equipped to test and treat patients for Coronavirus?"
+The question answered by this script is What are the top counties based on their population and what is the number supermarkets currently operational in these markets?
+Also, what is the mean annual household income for each family in these counties?
+By looking at these data, we can get a better picture as to where to open the first branch.